top of page

 Purpose and Benefits of a Risk Register

-• Improved communication across stakeholders and teams
+• Improved communication across departments and stakeholders

 Key Components of a Risk Register